-- 2.1 The legislation creates a number of roles: - 2.2 The Senior Responsible Officer ensures the integrity of the process within the Local Authority, compliance with the Act and the Code of Practice, oversight of the reporting of errors to the Commissioner, engagement with the inspectors when they conduct inspections and where necessary

-- oversight of the implementation of post-inspection action plans.
-The Senior Responsible Officer is the Chief Legal Officer of Hertfordshire County Council. - 2.3 The Senior Authorising Officer is the Head of Trading Standards who has overall responsibility for RIPA issues across the Council and holds the Central Register of Authorisations. - 2.4 Each of the Council Services Scheme of Delegations should nominate at least one officer who can authorise "directed surveillance" and the use of "covert human intelligence sources" (Authorising Officers).
+- 2.1 The legislation creates a number of roles: - 2.2 The Senior Responsible Officer ensures the integrity of the process within the Local Authority, compliance with the Act and the Code of Practice, oversight of the reporting of errors to the Commissioner, engagement with the inspectors when they conduct inspections and where necessary oversight of the implementation of post-inspection action plans.
+The Senior Responsible Officer is the Chief Legal Officer of Hertfordshire County Council. - 2.3 The Senior Authorising Officer is the Deputy Director of Consumer Protection who has overall responsibility for RIPA issues across the Council and holds the Central Register of Authorisations. - 2.4 Each of the Council Service's Scheme of Delegations can nominate at least one officer who can authorise "directed surveillance" and the use of "covert human intelligence sources" (Authorising Officers).
 The prescribed Local Authority officers who may be Authorising Officers must hold the rank of a director, head of service or service manager or equivalent.
 For Hertfordshire Fire and Rescue Service the prescribed officer is a group manager.
-The Senior Authorising Officer holds the current list of Authorising Officers. - 2.5 The prescribed Local Authority officers who may authorise surveillance activity when knowledge of confidential information is likely to be acquired or in the case of a CHIS when a vulnerable individual or juvenile is to be used as a source, the authorisation must be by the Head of Paid Service or a person acting in their absence.
+The Authorising Officers are currently all officers within the Community Protection Directorate and the Senior Authorising Officer holds the current list. - 2.5 The prescribed Local Authority officer who may authorise surveillance activity when knowledge of confidential information is likely to be acquired, or in the case of a CHIS when a vulnerable individual or juvenile is to be used as a source, is the Head of Paid Service or a person acting in their absence.
 The Head of Paid Service for Hertfordshire County Council is the Chief Executive. - 2.6 Confidential Information relates to medical records or spiritual counselling, confidential journalistic material, confidential discussions between Members of Parliament and their constituents, or matters subject to legal privilege.